Central Hawkes Bay College Central Hawkes Bay College

 Recommended Prior Learning

-Want to do a well respected course that will really help you boost your literacy skills, improve you evaluation skills and help you to understand the way your world and the humans in it is actually working around you?
+Want to do a well respected course that will help you boost your literacy skills, improve your evaluation skills and help you understand decisions that have been made in the past that still impact us today?
 Then do History!

 Conflict and Tragedy

 For your first and second internal you will research an event that involves conflict/tragedy/conspiracy.
-This could be the Gallipoli campaign, or another event of your choice.
+This can be an event of your choice.

 Learning Areas: